-Building energy ratings allow owners and tenants to understand their home or building's energy use while providing the market with information that can drive the appropriate valuation of energy efficiency in buildings.
+Building energy ratings allow owners and tenants to understand their home or building's energy use while providing the market with information that can drive appropriate valuation of energy efficiency in buildings.
 Existing BER&D policies require property owners to conduct either an operational or asset rating - operational being the actual energy performance of a building, and asset rating being the performance independent of occupant use.
-Homeowners have several options for collecting and sharing home energy ratings or other performance metrics.
-The U.S. DOE Home Energy Score (HES) and the RESNET Home Energy Rating Score (HERS) are examples of certifications based on in-home audits by certified assessors, which offer detailed audits and guidance but can sometimes be an onerous and expensive process.
-Alternatives to traditional ratings include simple utility data disclosure policies or custom home energy labels created to fit the unique needs of a state or community.
 Energy rating policies also stipulate the timing and audience for disclosing rating results.
 Energy rating and codes, in this way, are connected - if the energy code is the floor and the performance standards are the ceiling, an energy rating is the walls.

 Implementing a voluntary building energy rating policy can drive the market to more efficient homes and buildings through greater energy code compliance.
 Having this information at the time of listing can be extremely powerful.
 Research shows that homeowners especially like knowing their expected annual energy use and utility bill levels before purchasing a home, even if it's not highly-energy efficient.
-Regardless of the type of rating, homes with disclosed energy information sell faster and for more money than those that don't.
+Whether it's a U.S. DOE Home Energy Score (HES) or a RESNET Home Energy Rating Score (HERS), energy rated homes sell faster and for more money than non-energy rated homes.
 This will drive the market as architects, builders, and contractors can better assign value to the energy efficiency features they incorporate into a home or building design, encouraging compliance with the energy code.

 Energy ratings can even act as triggers for renovations.
 Requiring disclosure of a valid energy rating at the time of listing is a reasonable and effective way to address the energy use of existing homes and buildings - a much larger market than new construction.
-This can create market incentives for both builders and current owners to make energy-saving improvements in both new and existing dwellings and commercial buildings and drive the market to encourage energy code compliance.
+This can create market incentives for both builders and current owners to make energy saving improvements in both new and existing dwellings and commercial buildings and drive the market to encourage energy code compliance.

 In the Northeast, NEEP's Home Energy Labeling Information eXchange (HELIX) project aims to auto-populate real estate listing with relevant energy ratings and data.
-In addition, on a statewide basis, HELIX can be used as the registry and database of new construction projects and retrofits.
-HELIX can analyze, report, provide quality assurance, and be a useful mechanism to support code compliance and manage building registries.
-As HELIX compiles HERS scores, states can utilize the database to track code compliance and examine the impacts on residential new construction energy code adoption by correlating permit starts.
 Visit NEEP's website to learn more.